17 Best Portuguese Desserts

 #2 Pudim Abade de Priscos

-The Pudim Abade de Priscos is a special egg pudding made in the north of Portugal more particularly in Braga.
-This pudding was created by an Abbot, Manuel Joaquim Rebelo, who served Braga’s parish of Prisco’s in the 19th century.
+The Pudim Abade de Priscos is a special egg pudding made in the north of Portugal, particularly in Braga.
+It was created by an Abbot, Manuel Joaquim Rebelo, who served Braga’s parish of Prisco’s in the 19th century.

-This egg pudding is a silky sweet dessert that melts in your mouth leaving you a taste of caramel and sweet eggs.
-The Pudim Abade de Priscos has a secret ingredient, bacon, which may sound weird, but you won’t feel the flavor of bacon.
-Give it a try, you won’t regret it.
+This egg pudding is a silky, sweet dessert that melts in your mouth, leaving you with a taste of caramel and sweet eggs.
+The Pudim Abade de Priscos has a secret ingredient: bacon.
+Although it may sound weird, you won’t feel the flavor of bacon.
+Give it a try; you won’t regret it.

 The best place to eat Pudim Abade de Priscos is in Braga.
-Several restaurants serve it as a dessert or you simply can find it in pastries in Braga city center.
+Several restaurants serve it as a dessert, or you can simply find it in pastries in the city center.

 Pudim Abade de Priscos the mosty Delicious of the Portuguese Desserts